Last Updated on December 18, 2021 by Oddmund Groette

 Is the ADX a good indicator?
 Does the ADX indicator really work?
-Let’s test ADX some strategies
+Let’s test ADX some trading strategies

 As always, make sure you don’t base your decisions on anything you read on the internet or in a trading book unless it’s tested.

 Obviously, the ADX can be used in a zillion ways.
 Only your own imagination limits the possibilities.